victorjonsson/PHP-Rocker/README.md

 - CRUD operations (use the base classes in Rocker framework to extend the API with your own objects)
 - EAV data model
 - Static file storage (with support for image manipulation and storage on Amazon S3)
-- Built in object cache (supporting both APC and file based caching)
+- Built in object cache (supporting APC and file based caching)
-- Interface based (easy to extend and customize)
+- Interface based (easy to extend and to customize)
 - Administer your remote Rocker server from the console